segmentio/segment-docs/src/segment-app/support-access.md

 - **Support Access Granted** - you have enabled Support Access in your Workspace Settings
 - **Support Login** - a Segment Support Engineer accessed your workspace with your account
-- **Support Access Revoked**  - you have revoked Support Access from your account
+- **Support Access Revoked**  - you revoked Support Access from your account